asyncvlsi/Dali/README.md

 this will create a binary __dali__ in folder _bin_.
 You can also do

     $ make hpwl
-to create a binary __hpwl__ to report Half-Perimeter Wirelength (HPWL).
+to create a binary __hpwl__ to report Half-Perimeter Wire-length (HPWL).
 Based on the preference, one an also do

     $ make install
 Use cmake to specify the installation destination: